linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 # Margins and Marking to Market

 Let's explore the logistics of holding a futures position.
-Suppose the futures price is 1100 and you wish to acquire a $2.2 million position in the S&P 500 index.
+Suppose the futures price is 1100 and you wish to acquire a \$2.2 million position in the S&P 500 index.
 The notional value of one contract is $250 × 1100 = $275,000; this represents the amount you are agreeing to pay at expiration per futures contract.
-To go long $2.2 million of the index, you would enter into $2.2 million/$0.275 million = 8 long futures contracts.
+To go long \$2.2 million of the index, you would enter into \$2.2 million/\$0.275 million = 8 long futures contracts.
 The notional value of eight contracts is 8 × $250 × 1100 = $2,000 × 1100 = 2.2 million.

 A broker executes your buy order.
 For every buyer there is a seller, which means that one or more investors must be found who simultaneously agree to sell forward the same number of units of the index.
 The total number of open positions (buy/sell pairs) is called the open interest of the contract.

 Both buyers and sellers are required to post a performance bond with the broker to ensure that they can cover a specified loss on the position.[13]
 This deposit, which can earn interest, is called margin and is intended to protect the counterparty against your failure to meet your obligations.
 The margin is a performance bond, not a premium.
 Hence, futures contracts are costless (not counting, of course, commissions and the bid-ask spread).

 To understand the role of margin, suppose that there is  $10\%$  margin and weekly settlement (in practice, settlement is daily).
-The margin on futures contracts with a notional value of $2.2 million is $220,000.
+The margin on futures contracts with a notional value of \$2.2 million is \$220,000.

-If the S&P 500 futures price drops by 1, to 1099, we lose  $2000 on our futures position.
-The reason is that eight long contracts obligate us to pay$ 2000 × 1100 to buy 2000 units of the index which we could now sell for only $2000 × 1099.
-Thus, we lose (1099 - 1100) × $2000 = -2000.
+If the S&P 500 futures price drops by 1, to 1099, we lose  \$2000 on our futures position.
+The reason is that eight long contracts obligate us to pay\$ 2000 × 1100 to buy 2000 units of the index which we could now sell for only \$2000 × 1099.
+Thus, we lose (1099 - 1100) × \$2000 = -2000.
 Suppose that over the first week, the futures price drops 72.01 points to 1027.99, a decline of about 6.5\%.
 On a mark-to-market basis, we have lost

 $$